nuxeo/doc.nuxeo.com-content/src/userdoc/adding-features/nuxeo-multi-tenant.md

 On a default installation of the Nuxeo Platform, permissions are configured so members have read access to the content.
 This behavior can be modified by changing the permissions.

 Users created by the tenant administrators automatically have "Read" access to the tenant.
-Indeed, they are automatically members of a virtual group that has "Read" right on the tenant.&nbsp;They don't need to be part of the default "members" group, being a member of the tenant is enough to access content.
+Indeed, they are automatically members of a virtual group that has "Read" right on the tenant.
+They don't need to be part of the default "members" group, being a member of the tenant is enough to access content.

 Tenant administrators can then [delegate permissions]({{page page='managing-permissions'}}) in the tenant, which will define what the user can do in the tenant.